Terms and conditions

 Degree awards of the Western Orthodox University and European-American University are not intended to be the equivalent of United Kingdom qualifications for any purpose (not limited to career, professional or immigration purpose).
 It is the responsibility of the prospective student to ensure that the credential they are seeking meets their present and anticipated future needs and to make enquiries of any third party from whom they might seek acceptance of their credential before enrolling.

 By making application, the applicant confirms that they understand that all credentials granted by European-American University are granted on the overseas basis explained above.

 The credentials awarded by European-American University are not, and are not intended to be the equivalent of, United States, United Kingdom or European Union qualifications.
 The applicant further undertakes that he or she will not use any qualification awarded by the University in such a way as to create a misleading or incorrect impression that it is a United States, United Kingdom or European Union qualification, or the incorrect impression that the holder is medically qualified or of similar standing.

 Mentoring, assessment and examination may be arranged by email.
 Mentors, assessors and examiners may hold degrees from non-UK universities which may or may not be accredited by a government-approved body.

-In making application, the applicant understands that the Western Orthodox University reserves the right to make all necessary changes to student programmes and mentoring arrangements at any time.
+In making application, the applicant understands that European-American University reserves the right to make all necessary changes to student programmes and mentoring arrangements at any time.
 Changes may be made to the jurisdiction or location of the University and to its accreditation arrangements at any time without notice.

 Validation – dual degree scheme